Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Experiments

-For a small number of clients, Figure~\ref{fig:balanced} reports that the AUC of FL is similar to our baseline (AUC 0.98), proving that FL can reach centralized model quality in real-world scenarios.
+\myfinding{Fewer clients and more data increases model quality.} To analyze the effect of the number of clients, we split the training data in disjoint subsets and distributed them to clients.
+Each subset has the same size and class distribution as the whole data set.
+The data on each client is then split into training and test data with a ratio of 80:20.
+The test data of all clients is combined and the aggregated FL model is evaluated on this test data.
+Then, both FL frameworks were used to train a global model.
+For a small number of clients, Figure \ref{fig:balanced} reports that the AUC of FL is similar to our baseline (AUC 0.98), proving that FL can reach centralized model quality in real-world scenarios.
 A slight decrease for 10 clients can be discovered which is followed by a drop in AUC in the extreme case of 50 clients.
 This results from the reduced size of local training data: As the number of clients increases, the data set is divided among them, resulting in a reduction in the training data available for local training.
 The limited data size does indeed reflect a possible scenario where small healthcare institutions want to attend to a FL scenario.
 We conclude that clients should only allowed when they provide a substantial number of samples on which local model training can be performed.

-\myfinding{Model quality is driven by models, not by frameworks.} Figure~\ref{fig:balanced} shows that the logistic regression model has an overall lower model quality than the deep learning model for the multi-class problem, as its highest AUC value is 0.90 for both frameworks.
+\myfinding{Model quality is driven by models, not by frameworks.} Figure \ref{fig:balanced} shows that the logistic regression model has an overall lower model quality than the deep learning model for the multi-class problem, as its highest AUC value is 0.90 for both frameworks.
 In contrast, the deep learning model has an AUC of 0.99 for TFF and 0.98 for FLWR.
 This emphasizes the superiority of deep learning for this data set, and underlines that the model (and their hyperparameterisation) must fit to the problem.
 Benchmarks for a direct comparison of model quality are rare, especially for transcriptomic data.
 We wanted to learn if there is a difference between FLWR and TFF across the tested scenarios.
-As Figure~\ref{fig:balanced} illustrates, if all parameters and aggregation algorithms for FLRW and TFF are configured in the same way, both frameworks deliver a similar model quality.
+As Figure \ref{fig:balanced} illustrates, if all parameters and aggregation algorithms for FLRW and TFF are configured in the same way, both frameworks deliver a similar model quality.
 This observation holds for various configuration.
 Healthcare institutions are therefore free to select FL frameworks based on functionality (e.g. privacy-support), usability and computational resource demand, instead of concerning model quality.